Alex Gilady: Personal life

 Gilady was born on 9 December 1942 in Teheran, Iran.
-Gilady was the son of a Polish Jewish family who had fled during the Second World War, arriving to what was then Palestine, with his parents, and grew up in Ramat HaSharon.
+Gilady was the son of a Polish Jewish family who had fled during the Second World War, arriving in Israel, with his parents, and grew up in Ramat HaSharon.

 Gilday studied at the Naval College, Mevo'ot Yam, Michmoret (Israel).

 Gilady died on 13 April 2022 in London, England from lung cancer, aged 79.

 Career

 From 1964, Gilady worked as a journalist.

 Sports career

 Gilady became a sports commentator for television in 1968.
 From 1981 to 1996, he was vice president of the channel NBC Sports, and from 1985 to 2008 he was the Chairman of the Television Commission of the IAAF.
 Gilady was involved in the foundation of the Israeli media company Keshet from 1993 to 1999.
 In 1994, Gilady became a member of the International Olympic Committee (IOC).
 He was a member of the Commission for Public Relations and Social Development through Sport and the Commission for Communication.
-In 1996, he was Senior Vice-President of NBC Sports.
+In 1996, he was Senior Vice-president of NBC Sports.
 From 2004 to 2019, he was Chairman of the International Basketball Federation (FIBA) TV Council.
 In 2005 he was President of media company Keshet.
 In 2007, he was awarded an honorary doctorate in philosophy by the University of Haifa.
-In 2020, Gilady was Vice-Chairman for the Coordination Commission for the 2020 Summer Olympic Games in Tokyo.
+In 2020, Gilady was vice-chairman for the Coordination Commission for the 2020 Summer Olympic Games in Tokyo.